dr-tc/uu-campus-quest/content/easter.md

 {{< row >}}
 {{< column >}}
 {{< div-container-start>}} On your journey around the campus, keep an eye out for green treasure boxes.
-These mysterious boxes hold more than just secret, they hold prizes!
+These mysterious boxes hold more than just a secret, they hold prizes!
 Scan the QR code on the side of each treasure box, and if you crack the code, exciting rewards await you. {{< div-container-end>}}{{< column-end >}}
 {{< column >}}{{< div-container-start>}}
 ![image here](../images/chest-3.png#center){{< div-container-end>}}